-The most common violation is cheating on quizzes or exams.
+The most common violation is copying a neighbor's answers on a quiz/exam.
+To discourage this, your neighbors' quizzes/exams will be different from yours.
 If you ever feel the pull of temptation, please see me for an alternative course of action.